pratishshr/sort-o/README.md

 # sort-o
+> Utility for your sorting needs.

-Sort keys of an object.
+- Sort keys of an object.
+- Sort arrays by length and value.
+- TBD..

 ## Installation